mattstratton/castanet/README.md

 # Castanet

 Castanet is a a Hugo theme for sites that are primarily podcasts.
-It is heavily influenced by [ado-hugo](//github.com/arresteddevops/ado0hugo)(//github.com/mattstratton).
+It is heavily influenced by [ado-hugo](//github.com/arresteddevops/ado-hugo) by [Matt Stratton](//github.com/mattstratton).
 This Hugo theme features TODO add stuff

 TODO Add screenshot